 Datamatch is an annual matchmaking survey that has been run by Harvard University students since 1994.
 In November of 2018, I received an email from HCS asking if The New England Classic was interested in partnering to bring Datamatch to Boston College.
 After a brief phone call with their marketing director, I pitched the idea to the other NEC editors and we got to work on drafting a silly and flirty personality survey that would be used to match BC students on Valentine's Day 2019.

-Writing the survey was the easy part — from there we still had to introduce Datamatch to BC students.
-There was already a Valentine's Day matchmaking service at BC run by the Campus Activities Board, and we were worried that people wouldn't be into some weird online Harvard service.
+Writing the survey was the easy part — from there we still had to introduce Datamatch to our campus.
+BC's Campus Activity Board already had a well-known Valentine's Day campus matchmaking service, and we were worried that it would be difficult to sell students on some weird new Harvard thing.

-To this end, we launched a pretty thorough marketing campaign on social media.
+To this end, we launched a major marketing campaign across our social media channels.
 I created a Facebook event that explained the basics of Datamatch and generated over 300 responses.
 I also spoke to The Gavel (a BC publication) to spread the word.
 Working with me on all of this was Shea Rulon, the Classic's fearless Marketing Director.
-She coded all of the survey questions to worth with Harvard's algorithm, and also led the charge on our very successful Instagram sign-up campaign.
+She coded all of the survey questions to work with Harvard's algorithm, and also led the charge on our very successful Instagram sign-up campaign.

-The night before Datamatch went live, we released "Datamatch with Me," a comedy short that I co-wrote and produced along with my fellow NEC editors.
+The night before Datamatch went live, we released "Datamatch with Me," an NEC comedy short that I co-wrote and produced.
 By the time the survey closed one week later, over 1,200 BC students had filled it out – over five times the response rate of the official Activities Board survey.

 Working with a non-existent budget and lacking the ability to post flyers or ads on campus, my team and I successfully launched Datamatch at BC, and we've since received tons of positive feedback on the survey itself.
 I hope Datamatch becomes an annual NEC tradition, and I'm glad I got to work on it!